-Landing pages are the pages that searchers will arrive at when clicking on your AdWords ads.
+Landing pages are the pages that searchers will arrive at when clicking on your Google ads.

-Landing pages are an essential piece of the AdWords puzzle.
+Landing pages are an essential piece of the Google Ads puzzle.

 Good landing pages will help users convert and complete their purchases on your website.

 Bad ones will tank your sales and cost you thousands of dollars in clicks without any sales to show for it.

 In this section, we’ll showcase great landing page examples

 and best practices you can follow to drive more conversions.

 Remember: if you get your keywords, your audience and your ads right but not your landing pages… it won’t matter!